PARSE: Part-Aware Relational Spatial Modeling: Experiments on Spatial Tasks

-\textbf{Experimental setup.} We evaluate several leading VLMs as baselines: GPT-5\cite{openai2025gpt5}, Gemini-2.5-Pro\cite{Comanici2025Gemini2P}, Claude-Opus-4\cite{anthropic2025claudeopus4}, Robobrain2\cite{RoboBrain2.0TechnicalReport}, and Qwen3-VL\cite{qwen2025qwen3vl}, and compare them to our fine-tuned model (denoted ``Ours'').
-To study the effect of targeted data, we fine-tune Qwen3-VL with the constructed dataset.
-For the two MCQ tasks, we use straightforward accuracy on the selected option as the metric.
-To verify the model's generalization ability, we also added some manually labeled real images from the COCO\cite{Lin2014MicrosoftCC} dataset to the test set.
-For Scene Graph Generation, we first normalize synonyms in model outputs, then perform class-wise matching between predicted and ground-truth boxes using an IoU-based Hungarian assignment\cite{Kuhn1955TheHM}.
-Relations are judged to be correct only when they connect the matched object instances.
-Because models have different tendencies for the number of relations they output, we report the average number of model output relations, recall, precision and F1 Score to give a balanced view of performance.
+\textbf{Experimental setup.} We evaluate several leading VLMs as baselines: GPT-5~\cite{openai2025gpt5}, Gemini-2.5-Pro~\cite{Comanici2025Gemini2P}, Claude-Opus-4~\cite{anthropic2025claudeopus4}, Robobrain2~\cite{RoboBrain2.0TechnicalReport}, and Qwen3-VL~\cite{qwen2025qwen3vl}.
+These are compared against our model (denoted ``Ours''), which is fine-tuned from Qwen3-VL on our constructed dataset to study the efficacy of the targeted data.
+For the two MCQ tasks, we use accuracy on the selected option as the metric.
+To verify the model's generalization ability, we also add some manually labeled real images from the COCO~\cite{Lin2014MicrosoftCC} dataset to the test set.
+For Scene Graph Generation, we first normalize synonyms in model outputs, then perform class-wise matching between predicted and ground-truth boxes using an IoU-based Hungarian assignment~\cite{Kuhn1955TheHM}.
+A predicted relation is considered correct only if it connects the correctly matched object instances.
+Since models vary in the volume of relations they generate, we report the average number of predicted relations alongside precision, recall, and F1 score to provide a comprehensive evaluation.

 \textbf{Results and analysis.} \cref{tab:comparison} summarizes the quantitative results on the MCQ tasks and aggregated part-contact scores.
 On the Visual Relation MCQ task, our fine-tuned model achieves 97.4\%, substantially outperforming the baselines.
 On the Part-level Contact MCQ task, our model likewise leads with 86.2\%.
 In the Scene Graph Generation task, the fine-tuned model substantially outperforms all baselines: it yields marked gains in object recognition, 2D localization, and the annotation of spatial relations.
 By explicitly training on PARSE-10K’s dense, part-level supervision the model produces more complete and more accurately grounded relation sets compared to generalist VLMs.
 In contrast, models such as GPT-5 and Claude—while strong at high-level relational reasoning—exhibit weaker visual grounding and therefore suffer during the bbox-matching stage, which degrades their downstream relation scores.
 As an additional analysis, we also report relation accuracy under a grounding-agnostic metric (i.e., measuring relation correctness without requiring bbox matches) to separate pure relational reasoning from grounding performance. \cref{fig:sg} visualizes the model-predicted graphs.